 You can store the position of the head as a preset and later make it to go to a recorded position (this motion is called Goto).
-When storing a position, all the axes will be stored including the speed settings for each axis.
+When storing a position, all the axes will be stored.
 A preset button is faded when no position is stored in them.